Mike LiPetri: New York State Assembly

+2020 congressional election

-Following the announcement that 14-term Congressman Pete King would not be running for re-election in 2020, Assemblyman Mike LiPetri announced his intention to run for Congress in New York's 2nd Congressional District.
-He ran against Assemblyman Andrew Garbarino, in the Republican primary.
-Garbarino has criticized LiPetri for his stance on term limits for congressional representatives, which he opposed in a publication for the Dartmouth Law Journal.
-The district is a top target for the Democratic Congressional Campaign Committee in 2020.
+Following the announcement that 14-term U.S. Representative Peter T. King would not be running for re-election in 2020, LiPetri announced his intention to run for Congress in New York's 2nd congressional district.
+He ran against Assemblyman Andrew Garbarino in the Republican primary.
+Garbarino criticized LiPetri for his stance on term limits for congressional representatives, which he opposed in a publication for the Dartmouth Law Journal.
+Garbarino defeated LiPetri, 65% to 35%.
+The district was a top target for the Democratic Congressional Campaign Committee in 2020.

+2024 congressional election

+LiPetri was chosen by the Nassau County GOP to be their candidate for New York's 3rd congressional district in the 2024 election cycle, a decision made amidst notable competition from within the party.
+The primary was set for June 25, 2024.
+LiPetri's early selection by the Nassau County GOP leaders positioned him favorably against his challengers, avoiding the typical petitioning process required for candidacy.